Echipa-Mds/Syfe-JocMemorie/README.md

 You can set the level from the settings.
 # The feedback: #
-In settings you can give feedback to the game from 1 to 5.
+In the settings menu you can give a feedback to the game from 1 to 5.
 # The RGB led: #

 * If you are one step away from a bomb, the LED becomes red